pbthecoder/obakeneko/README.md

-# Hackapet
+# Hackapet- Obakeneko

-A YSWS where you code + design a virtual pet, and we ship you a physical hackable tamagotchi clone to play it on!

-Check out the site: https://hackapet.hackclub.dev - includes more info + getting started guide!
+"obakeneko.ogg" is a Hackapet/Virtual pet program made for Hackapet by Hack Club.

 ## on submissions

-When you've finished your game, create a PR in the /pets folder!
+When you've finished your game, create a Pull Request in the /pets folder!

 Call your PR whatever your pet/game is named - also, **put your slack username in the PR comment so I can find you**!!